The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 Rectangle celebrities for inspiration: Cameron Diaz, Kate Hudson, Natalie Portman

-Rectangle bodies can pull off trends better than any other type because you're working with a "blank canvas."
-Use this to your advantage with statement accessories, interesting textures, and bold colors.
-The key is always creating waist definition through belts, peplums, or strategic layering.
+Rectangle bodies handle trends better than any other type because the proportions are even.
+Try statement accessories, textures, and bold colors.
+Create waist definition through belts, peplums, or layering.

 2. Inverted Triangle / Apple (V-Shape)